sergio-guzman-xk/awstransfertool/README.md

 # Usage
 You just need to download the .exe file and run it as an administrator.

-Once open you have 6 buttons.
+Once opened you have 6 buttons.

 ## 1. Check Tools - Optional